-(I invite you to enjoy this free New Orleans novel, curtesy of the wonder that is the internet, unrolled a teensy bit at a time.
+(I invite you to enjoy this free New Orleans novel, courtesy of the wonder that is the internet, unrolled a teensy bit at a time.
 If you are just joining us, feel free to return to THE BEGINNING and work your way through.)

 All bad things start in Alabama.
 That’s not talking ugly.
 It’s geographical fact.
 Alabama is a topographical sinkhole out of which the earth burps.
 The onion-tinged belch rolls east, carried mostly by the earth’s orbital spin but also blown by the puffed cheeks of easily-offended Mississippi.

 At least that was the story my grandmother told me when I was young enough to yawn at eight o’clock in the evening, worn out from a day of riding horses and hiding in the hayloft where straw stuck in my wool sweater as I ran like hell from the mean-ass geese who claimed the barn as their own as soon as the weather turned cool.
 We would be in her bedroom, my Tippy and me.
 She sat on the edge of the bed with the popcorn bedspread slipping to the floor, its weight pulled sideways by the dense quilts she took to making in the evenings after my Pop-Pop left her for a woman in Mobile (only much later did I realize this was probably why Tippy maligned Alabama.)